crawfordb2026/NASA-Website/README.md

 ## Security Notes

+- This repository uses NASA's `DEMO_KEY` for the live demo, which is safe for public use
+- For personal/local use, replace with your own API key from https://api.nasa.gov/
 - The `js/config.js` file is included in this repository for GitHub Pages deployment
-- For local development, you can use the template file (`js/config.template.js`) as a reference for setup
-- Never share your API key publicly in production environments
+- Never share your personal API key publicly in production environments

 ## Browser Compatibility